Stay safe with a tailored home security system

-With public auctions limited to 10 people and daily headlines about unemployment queues, buying or selling a house during the COVID-19 crisis might seem like risky business.
+With public auctions run remotely in parts of the state and daily headlines about unemployment queues, buying or selling a house during the COVID-19 crisis might seem like risky business.

 But with record-low fixed home-loan rates and economic uncertainty sending housing prices tumbling by up to 10 per cent across Victoria, it’s also a great opportunity for cash-ready buyers to snap up a property bargain.

 “If you’ve got a job, now is not a bad time to be looking,” says REA Group chief economist Nerida Conisbee.

 Despite some nervousness about the outlook for property prices, Nerida says activity on the REA site over the past month provides some positive insights.
 “First-home buyers are more active now than this time last year, search activity is pushing up, enquiry levels aren’t bad and we haven’t seen any noticeable trend in distressed sales amongst investors.”

 And there are plenty of people window shopping.
 Marty Stanowich, head of marketing at ibuildnew, an online aggregate site that helps people compare and buy new homes and house-and-land packages, says people are still engaged and looking to buy.

 “The amount of time people are spending on our site has increased and they are looking at more listings.
 We’ve also seen an uptick in first-home buyer enquiries,” he says.
 “People are still very interested in buying newly built homes but no one is in as much of a rush.
 It just appears that the ‘research’ stage has lengthened.”